PyNoon/curriculum/week_1/tutorial.md

   * Ideal for creating re-usable programs
   * New tab -> new Python file -> rename to `hello.py`
   * Add `print('Hello world')`
+  * Save the file with `Ctrl + S`
+    * We can tell the file isn't saved yet by the black dot over the close-tab button
   * Go back to your console and run: `%run hello.py`
   * Add `1 + 1`
     * Result isn't shown until we wrap it with `print()`